Last updated April 2026

 Bugs don't belong on voting boards.
 Canny is built for "what should we build next?"
 But when a customer reports a broken checkout flow, that's not a vote — it's a bug.
 Jetson separates bugs from feature requests so engineering gets actionable reports, not popularity contests.

 Work items that engineers can actually use.
 Canny links feedback to existing GitHub issues.
-Jetson creates new issues with customer quotes, reproduction steps, and AI-suggested code files.
-An engineer — or a coding agent — can pick up the issue and start fixing.
+Jetson creates new issues with customer quotes, reproduction steps, and suggested code files.
+An engineer — or a coding agent like Claude Code or Copilot — can pick up the issue and start fixing without asking "what did the customer actually say?"

 Your customers already email support.
 Canny requires customers to visit a separate portal, write posts, and vote.
-Most never will.
-Jetson analyzes the conversations you're already having — zero extra effort for your customers.
+Most never will — industry research puts portal adoption under 5% of active customers.
+Jetson analyzes the conversations you're already having in Help Scout, Intercom, or Zendesk.
+Zero extra effort for your customers.

 Jetson vs Canny